team401/2025-Robot-Code/README.md

 - Click and drag the `Robot` field from the sidebar to the bottom of the screen under **`Poses`**.
 Right click on the entry it creates, and select `Robot 2025` to use Hydrus's CAD model.
   - If `Robot 2025` isn't an option, wait a few seconds to make sure all models have loaded, and then make sure you've [set up your custom assets folder](#setting-up-advantagescope-custom-assets-folder) correctly.
 - Next, scroll in the sidebar back up to the search bar.
 This time, search for `componentPositions`.
 Select `NT:/AdvantageKit/RealOutputs/componentPositions`.
 Drag `componentPositions` from the sidebar **on top of** `Robot 2025` in the Poses pane at the bottom of the screen.
 This will tell AdvantageScope to use the list of poses logged under `componentPositions` to position the elements from the robot's 3D model.

+  If `componentPositions` shows up as a new robot, a ghost, or a game piece, it has been added as its own set of poses.
+Try dragging it from the sidebar again, but this time slightly higher, so that it is placed directly inside of the original `Robot` field.
+If done correctly, `componentPositions` should be indented slightly under the text of the `Robot` entry in the list.
 - To verify that everything is working, navigate back to Glass, enable `Autonomous` under **`Robot State`**, and then quickly switch back to AdvantageScope.
 The robot should drive toward the reef and extend its elevator upward.
 Lineup is unreliable in sim, so it might not succeed in scoring the first time.
 Restarting sim or disabling and re-enabling auto can let it try again.
 - This setup will be preserved by AdvantageScope every time you reopen the app unless you close the tab.